In the guide

 You cannot insist that the trader repairs or replaces the goods if either remedy is impossible or disproportionate (too costly) when compared to other remedies you may have.
 You cannot switch between repair and replacement or take up your short-term right to reject, until you have given the trader a reasonable time to carry out the chosen remedy, unless of course it causes you significant inconvenience.

 Right to a price reduction or final right to reject the goods

 You do not have to give the trader more than one opportunity to repair or replace the goods if they are faulty.
 If the repairs or replacement are unsuccessful then you are entitled to ask for either a price reduction or to claim your final right to reject the goods.
 You can if you wish give the trader more chances to repair or replace before you opt for the other remedies.
 The right to a price reduction or a final right to reject also apply where the trader is not obliged to repair or replace the goods (if it is impossible or too expensive).
 If you ask the trader to repair or replace the goods but they fail to do so within a reasonable time and without causing you significant inconvenience, you also have the right to a price reduction or a final right to reject.

-So what is a price reduction?
+What is a price reduction?
 You can choose to keep the goods and ask the trader to give you a reduction in the price to take account of the issue that breached your rights.

 What does final right to reject mean?
 It means that you are entitled to reject the goods for a refund, but the trader can make a deduction from the refund for the use you have had from the goods.
 The trader must not make a deduction for any time delay caused by their failure to collect the rejected goods from you.
 In addition, they cannot make a deduction if you exercise your final right to reject within six months from the supply of the goods, unless the goods are a motor vehicle.